• Skip to main content

 A bowl of penne pasta with creamy tomato sauce and Parmesan cheese.

-Try these other easy pasta nights, Creamy Farfalle Pasta with Prosciutto and Peas, and Pesto Alfredo Pasta with Chicken!
+• Love Pasta Night?
+Try these other favorite pasta like this Spicy Rigatoni with Meat Sauce, this Creamy Farfalle Pasta with Prosciutto and Peas, and this Pesto Alfredo Pasta with Chicken!

 Ingredients & Substitutions